abw/badger-database-js/website/table-methods.md

 ```

 Any single value SQL operator can be used, e.g. `=`, `!=`, `<`, `<=`, `>`, `>=`.
-For the `in` operator you should define the candidate values as an array.
+For the `in` and `not in` operators you should define the candidate values
+as an array.

 ```js
 await users.update(